What does a Process Engineer do?

 How to become a Process Engineer?

-- Earn a bachelor's degree in engineering.
+- Complete a bachelor's degree in a relevant engineering field.

 How long does it take to become a Process Engineer?